wmeints/azuremeetup-machinelearning/README.md

 This data isn't meant for commercial use.
 This means that while you can use the workshop format in any way you like, I kindly remind you to get other data if you plan to sell this workshop format for money.

+## Changelog
+**2018-02-22**
+* Fixed: ECDF plot was incorrect.
+As it turns out, the formula was wrong.
+* Fixed: Code sample in challenge 2 to get value_count() for yr_renovated was unclear.
+* Fixed: Missing instructions for installing Seaborn were added in Challenge 2.

+**2018-02-21**
+Intial version